logo

 The PIF regime comprises three categories:

-• PIFs promoted to Experienced Investors (or Experienced Investor Funds);
+• PIFs promoted to Experienced Investors (or Experienced Investor Funds)

-• PIFs promoted to Extraordinary Investors (or Extraordinary Investor Funds).
+• PIFs promoted to Extraordinary Investors (or Extraordinary Investor Funds)

-Any scheme wherever set up, including a Scheme set up as a PIF, ought to be in possession of a Malta license to operate in or from Malta.
+Any scheme wherever set up, including a scheme set up as a PIF, ought to be in possession of a Malta license to operate in or from Malta.
 Moreover, a scheme including a PIF, set up in Malta to operate in another country should likewise be in possession of a financial services license.

-Malta financial services legislation provides that the preliminary steps in establishing a Scheme including a PIF, can be taken prior to the attainment of a licence.
+Malta financial services legislation provides that the preliminary steps in establishing a scheme including a PIF, can be taken prior to the attainment of a licence.
 Nevertheless, the scheme may not deal with investors before it is licensed.

 The MFSA will grant a licence if it is satisfied that the PIF will comply in all respects with the provisions of the law, the relevant regulations and the respective rules and that its directors and officers, or in the case of a unit trust/common contractual fund or limited partnership, its trustee(s) or general partner(s) respectively, are fit and proper persons to carry out the functions required of them in connection with the PIF.

-In assessing an application for authorisation, the MFSA will consider the nature of investors to whom it will be marketed.
+In assessing an application for authorisation, the Malta Financial Services Authority ("MFSA") will consider the nature of investors to whom it will be marketed.
 It will also look into the experience and track record of all parties who will be involved in the PIF.
 Such persons should be of good standing and of a certain competence.
-When assessing whether to authorise or otherwise an applicant, the MFSA applies the standards relating to the ‘fit and proper’ status of the applicant and its service providers.
+When assessing whether to authorise or otherwise an applicant, the MFSA applies the standards relating to the 'fit and proper' status of the applicant and its service providers.
 This test is one which an applicant and a licence holder must satisfy on a continuing basis.
-In general terms there are three criteria which must be met to satisfy the “fit and proper” test namely integrity, competence, and solvency.
+In general terms there are three criteria which must be met to satisfy the "fit and proper" test namely integrity, competence, and solvency.

 Foreign based schemes that are just listed on the Malta Stock Exchange, without having their units marketed/promoted in Malta, whether by the scheme directly or through investment service licence holders, are not deemed to be carrying on an activity in Malta.
-Therefore these schemes are not required to hold a collective investment scheme licence in terms of the Malta financial services legislation.
-The term carry on an activity, includes marketing, advertising and other promoting activities.
+Therefore, these schemes are not required to hold a collective investment scheme licence in terms of the Malta financial services legislation.
+The term carry on an activity, includes marketing, advertising, and other promoting activities.

 PIFs Promoted to Experienced Investors